-At Life Savers 24 Hour Emergency Room, we accept nearly all private insurance plans, including: Aetna, United Health, Humana, Cigna and BlueCross / BlueShield.
+At Life Savers 24 Hour Emergency Room, we accept nearly all private insurance plans, including: Aetna and Humana.
+We are also an in-network primary care provider for United Health, Cigna, and BlueCross / BlueShield.
 When you are in need of emergency medical care, your insurance provider is required by Texas law to pay for your emergency medical treatment.
 Whether we are part of your insurance network or not, we honor in-network billing rates.
 This means you will pay the least amount possible for your visit.
 You will be responsible for the percentage of your emergency room bill required by your insurance plan.
 At the end of your visit, you will be asked to pay your emergency room copay.

 Alternative Payment For Care

 For individuals without insurance or who are covered by CHIPS, Medicare or Medicaid, we accept cash, checks, and all major credit cards, including: Visa, MasterCard, and Discover Card.